SRSG-Workshops/python-novice-oct22/_episodes/07-errors.md

 minutes: 30
 teaching: 30
 exercises: 0
+objectives:
+- Be able to read and understand how Python reports errors through tracebacks
+- Understand how and why errors occur in Python, and common types of errors
+- Use error handling mechanisms to detect problems and respond to them
+keypoints:
 ---

-> ## Learning Objectives
->
-> *   Be able to read and understand how Python reports errors through tracebacks
-> *   Understand how and why errors occur in Python, and common types of errors
-> *   Use error handling mechanisms to detect problems and respond to them
->
-> {: .objectives}

 Every programmer encounters errors, both those who are just beginning,